 During the period, the Company adopted a new valuation methodology for its holding in Somers equity.
 As at 31 December 2020, the Somers shares were deemed not to trade in an active market and the shares have been valued based on estimated NAV per share less a 15% discount.
-The for valuing the investment in Somers.
+The measurement date.
+The Company uses proprietary Directors believe this is the most appropriate basis for valuing the investment in Somers.
 As at 30 June 2020, UIL valued it holding in Somers based on Somers' listed share price.
 This approach had been used by UIL since its initial investment in Somers as the Directors, while accepting that the shares were not extensively traded, considered that the listed share price historically approximated fair value.
 As at the 31 December 2020 measurement date, the Directors consider that the listed share price did not represent fair value.
 In making their assessment the Directors considered the very low level of trading in Somers shares, the large disconnect between the listed share price and Somers' NAV, and the absence of movement in Somers' listed share price in response to changing financial performance and other developments at Somers.